macaroni-os/macaroni-site/site/content/docs/getting-started.md

 #### Download the Macaroni ISO

-The ISOs of Macaroni OS could be downloaded from [Funtoo CDN](https://cdn.macaroni.funtoo.org/mottainai/macaroni-iso/).
+Macaroni OS ISOs can be downloaded from [Funtoo CDN](https://cdn.macaroni.funtoo.org/mottainai/macaroni-iso/).

-All the ISOs use [Calamares](https://calamares.io/docs/users-guide/) as Installer.
+All of the ISOs use [Calamares](https://calamares.io/docs/users-guide/) as Installer.

 The password of the `macaroni` user is `macaroni`.

 ### Knows Issues

-The current status of the Macaroni OS is related to his PMS that is under heavy development process and it doesn't support yet very well the requirements needed for a Desktop environment and a good stability.
+The current status of the Macaroni OS is related to its PMS that is under heavy development and it doesn't yet support the requirements needed for a Desktop environment very well and is unstable.

-The main issue is that the current upgrade process execute an uninstall of all packages to upgrade before to begin the installation of the new packages and without check if there are changes.
-This generate some issue with X sometime.
+The main issue is that the current upgrade process executes an uninstall of all packages to upgrade before beginning the installation of the new packages and without checking if there are changes.
+This may sometimes generate issues with X.

-So, for the moment, I suggest to upgrade a Desktop environment from terminal (just switch with CTRL+ALT+F1).
+So, for the moment, we suggest that you upgrade a Desktop environment from terminal (just switch with CTRL+ALT+F1).

-Instead, if it's used in a Container environment could be a valid and stable solution.
-In a container, is less important the upgrade process because usually, the container is dropped and created from a new image.
+If used in a Container environment instead, that could be a valid and stable solution.
+In a container, the upgrade process is less important because, usually, the container is dropped and recreated from a new image.
 In this condition you could create a very optimized container thanks to the `subsets` feature available in the fork release of luet.

 Macaroni doesn't use the Funtoo ebuild in the installation phase, this means that the post-install scripts must be managed from the `luet` finalizer.
-In particular, is been created the [whip](https://github.com/geaaru/whip) tool to help in this job.
+In particular, the [whip](https://github.com/geaaru/whip) tool has been created to help in this job, and the [whip-catalog](https://github.com/geaaru/whip-catalog/) to store all the hooks to call.
-In particular, is been created the [whip-catalog](https://github.com/geaaru/whip-catalog/) to store all hooks to call.
-For the Desktop environment the post-install hooks could be configured correctly in all packages.
+For any Desktop environment, the post-install hooks could be configured to run correctly in all packages.

-The `whip` tool is usable and the catalog could be used with this command:
+The `whip` tool can be run and the catalog can be displayed with this command:

 ```shell
 $> whip list --table